-Clients are also available for the most popular mobile platform, including Amazon’s Kindle and Fire TV, and there are detailed instructions for configuring other systems, including routers and Linux PCs.
+Clients are also available for the most popular mobile platform, including Amazon’s Kindle and Fire TV, while there are detailed instructions for configuring other systems, including routers and Linux PCs.

 Private Tunnel – Performance

-In our streaming video region-shifting test tests, its endpoints were detected by Netflix and BBC iPlayer, so avid media consumers should probably look elsewhere.
+In our streaming video region-shifting tests, its endpoints were detected by Netflix US, but not BBC iPlayer.

 Related: What is a VPN?